Rupon100/kinene/client/README.md

 #### - for google login or signin use passport.js + Oath2

 ----------------------------------------

-- after signup using normal user then from the profile ask to admin for seller(need application email or normally)

 - On profile page, add a “Request Seller Account” button.